 The chalk has a medium texture with a combination of powder and small chunks.
 The resealable packets come in a variety of sizes from 50g to 300g.
 For avid climbers, the 300g packet is the best value and lasts an astounding length of time.
 Because the neck of the resealable bag is relatively narrow, you will most likely want to pour the chalk into a bag, bucket or refillable chalk ball for maximum ease of access.

 Best Block: Frank Endo Block Gym Chalk

 An affordable option for those that prefer to keep things simple, Frank Endo Block Gym Chalk is considered the classic choice for indoor climbers and gymnasts.
-Amazon reviewers report using it successfully for all manner of outdoor climbing scenarios as well, and many prefer the chalk’s gritty feel to the talc-like feel of some other brands.
 Each block weighs two ounces and can be broken off in pieces so that you only add to your chalk bag what you need for a single session.
 The rest of the block can be kept in a plastic baggie, minimizing mess and waste.
 It is for this reason that chalk blocks are so popular with indoor climbing schools.

 You can buy the blocks in packs of two, four or eight.
 The bulk option is a great money saver for frequent recreational climbers or pros.
 Made from 100 percent magnesium carbonate, the chalk keeps your hands dry enough to ensure a secure grip on tricky handholds; but not so dry that they crack.